AaronNBrock/CarND-Vehicle-Detection/writeup.md

 [//]: # (Image References)
 [image1]: ./examples/car_not_car.png
-[image2]: ./examples/HOG_example.jpg
-[image3]: ./examples/sliding_windows.jpg
-[image4]: ./examples/sliding_window.jpg
-[image5]: ./examples/bboxes_and_heat.png
-[image6]: ./examples/labels_map.png
-[image7]: ./examples/output_bboxes.png
+[blurred]: ./writeup-images/blurred.png
+[boxes]: ./writeup-images/boxes.png
+[boxes_cropped]: ./writeup-images/boxes_cropped.png
+[cropped]: ./writeup-images/cropped.png
+[heatmap]: ./writeup-images/heatmap.png
+[labeled]: ./writeup-images/labeled.png
+[original]: ./writeup-images/original.png
+[scaled]: ./writeup-images/scaled.png
 [video1]: ./project_video.mp4

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
 ### Writeup / README

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

 You're reading it!